 The sample selection for the audit is a two-stage process.
 The first stage is to select the sectors.
-Since MDF SL has four sectors, to meet the minimum requirement of Standard, three sectors are covered.
-The three sectors randomly selected were Diversifying Tourism Destinations, Products and Services, Stimulating Entrepreneurship and Business Activity in Former Conflict-affected Areas and Making Sri Lanka Produce and Products Export Competitive.
-The audit reviewed a representative sample of all current and past interventions in these sectors.
+Since MDF Pakistan has only three sectors, to meet the minimum requirement of Standard, all sectors are covered.
+The audit reviewed a representative sample of all current and past interventions in these sectors, omitting the interventions that were excluded, as described above.